KWDB/docs/en/development/connect-kaiwudb/restful-api/schemaless-writing.md

    - If the target table doesn't exist, it is created automatically
    - If the target table exists, the system verifies column and tag compatibility
    - Missing columns and tags are added through `ALTER TABLE ...
 ADD COLUMN` and `ALTER TABLE ...
 ADD TAG` operations
-   - Insufficient column and tag lengths are extended via `ALTER TABLE ...
+   - Insufficient column lengths and tag lengths are extended via `ALTER TABLE ...
 ALTER COLUMN` and `ALTER TABLE ...
 ALTER TAG` operations
    - Data is inserted into the table

 ## Supported Protocols